 James continues to provide national and local leadership in philanthropy.
 He is the inaugural recipient of the Asian Americans and Pacific Islanders in Philanthropy (AAPIP) Legacy Award and an Annie E. Casey Foundation Children and Family Fellow, focusing on results-based leadership.

-James holds a bachelor’s degree from William and Mary and master’s in teaching from Brown University.
+James holds a bachelor’s degree from William and Mary and a Master of Arts in teaching from Brown University.